Making homeownership possible for Native families in South Dakota

 Building homes and the local economy

-Policy change alone isn’t enough to close the homeownership gap.
-In 2017, SDNHOC launched its Construction Internship Program to address the need for workforce development.
+In 2017, SDNHOC launched its construction internship program to address the need for workforce development.
 The impacts of this program have been twofold: Workforce development leads to homeownership by building stable, well-paying career pathways that allow families to save for down payments, qualify for mortgages, and afford long-term housing costs.
 At the same time, when workforce programs focus on construction and related fields, they expand the pool of skilled workers needed to build and maintain housing in Native communities.
 This dual impact helps close the homeownership gap from both sides.
-Since its start, the Construction Internship Program has seen a 701% increase in job placements and a 921% increase in the percentage of interns placed after completion.
+Since its start, the construction internship program has seen a 701% increase in job placements and a 921% increase in the percentage of interns placed after completion.

 Crow Creek Housing Authority in Thompson, South Dakota.